 Sleeves help give drama to one of the most underrated parts of the dress.
-Puff sleeves are seen on casual tops, so it’s no surprise they’re popular on bridal gowns.
+Puff sleeves are seen on casual tops, so it’s no surprise they’re popular on bridal trends gowns.
 Other popular styles are old-fashioned long sleeves, like this Vera Wang style.
 Sleeves have transformed from their 80’s design to a more modern take.

 “Here comes the bride, all dressed in…blue?”
 Brides are stepping away from the traditional white to more fun colors.
 From moody blacks to soft blush, wedding dresses display elegance in all shades.
 This soft blue number from Oscar de la Renta’s Fall 2020 Collection is sure to make a statement.

 Bows big and small are adorning bridal gowns today.
 This dress detail is a minor addition that can elevate wedding dresses.
 Frequently, they can be found on the backs of dresses—creating a fresh take on open-back designs.

 Sometimes simplicity is key. bridal trends looks can still have glamour without the glitz of beading and crystals.
 Dutch designers Viktor & Rolf specialize in these clean-cut styles, which only add to the bride’s beauty.
 Below is one of their spring 2021 designs—featuring satin material and large bow detail.